davidmfinol/GGJ18/README.md

 # GGJ18
 Global Game Jame 2018: Homebody

-Build for windows and mac at the Global Game Jam site
+Build using Unity 2017.3 for windows and mac at the Global Game Jam site